"The wisest definition of poetry the poet will instantly prove false by setting aside its requisitions." - Henry David Thoreau

 Our issues are open-themed.
 We do have a particular interest for themes relating to nature & environment, including the intersection of “wild” nature and “civilized” society.
 Admittedly, these are some loaded terms, and we want to keep a lot of room open for your interpretations of them.
 Our emphasis is on presenting the most engaging and thoughtful artwork possible, not on adhering to strict rules for subject matter or style.
 As a guideline for what we find interesting, here are a few points to consider:

-• Our aesthetic preferences are varied, and we tend broad margins for unique perspectives and experimentation.
+- Our aesthetic preferences are varied, and we have broad margins for unique perspectives and experimentation.
 With wildness comes some level of the unpredictable, unexpected, and weird….
 If you feel like you do things a bit differently than “the norm” (whatever that means to you), then you’re probably in the right place!

 The WRJ podcast is just the right level of nerdy (but not pretentious) fun; the riffing and talk of craft is inspiring.